-- For the DIY carpet steam cleaner owners, add some vinegar to the water to eliminate the odour.
+- For the DIY carpet steam cleaner owners, add some vinegar to the water to eliminate the odor.

 - Cut onion or apples in half and place the halves in small bowls.
-They will absorb the new carpet scent.
+They will absorb the new carpet odor.
 If you are using onions, pour some water in the bowls.

 - Place large potted plants inside the newly carpeted room.
 Consider plants like Golden Pothos, Spider Plant, Aloe Vera, etc. Crack a window to get more fresh air.

 - Ensure proper air circulation by airing out the room.
 Ventilate the space by opening all windows and doors.

 - Use fans to speed up the odor removal process.
 Alternatively, turn on air conditioning or heating system.

 - If the smell persists, arrange a carpet cleaning service on site.
 Hot water extraction is an effective solution against bad odours and may resolve your issue.

 Professional hot water extraction carpet and rug cleaning (Steam cleaning)

 The hot water extraction cleaning method, also known as steam cleaning, is great for removing stains of almost any origin, including sweat, coffee, wine, fruit, chocolate, and more.

 It also does a great job of eliminating unpleasant smells from carpets and upholsteries.
 This highly efficient method can be applied to almost any type of carpet or rug on the market, including: